Blood Circulation in the Fetus and Newborn

 How does the fetal circulatory system work?

 The placenta is the organ that develops and implants in the mother's womb (uterus) during pregnancy.
 The unborn baby is connected to the placenta by the umbilical cord.

-Waste products and carbon dioxide from the fetus are sent back through the umbilical cord and placenta to the mother's circulation to be eliminated.
+Waste products and carbon dioxide from the baby are sent back through the umbilical cord blood vessels and placenta to the mother's circulation to be eliminated.

 |Click Image to Enlarge|

-Waste products from the fetal blood are transferred back across the placenta to the mother's blood.
+Oxygen and nutrients from the mother's blood are transferred across the placenta to the fetus through the umbilical cord.

 |Click Image to Enlarge|